Key West Florida

 Still In Love

-Pauline’s love and dedication to Ernest despite how he treated her has not waned in her afterlife.
+Pauline’s love and dedication to Ernest despite how he treated her has not waned in the afterlife.

-Her spirit still likes to watch out the window on the stair landing, and see her spectral husband Ernest who is writing in his loft, and enjoy her memories of seeing her boys playing outside from this spot.
+Her spirit still likes to watch out the window on the stair landing, and see her spectral husband Ernest writing in his loft.
+She enjoys the memories she has of her boys playing outside from this spot.

 Pauline’s Personal Appearances

-The entity Pauline has been seen by tour guides and guests throughout the house, as she goes about her business as the spectral lady of the house.
+Pauline’s entity has been seen by tour guides and guests throughout the house, as she goes about her business as the spectral lady of the house.

 She has been seen smoking at the garden gate, where she arranges her cigarettes.